CostaBru/BBSort/README.md

 # Advantages

 ``BB sort`` can be used in lazy way.
-The output may be considered as a stream, iterator, or pipeline for next operation.
+We can consider the output as a stream, iterator, or pipeline for a next operation.

 Task like ``take M sorted items from N given unsorted items`` is good for ``BB sorting``.
 In that case first sorted item will be available in just ``O(2N)``.
 On the other hand, the heap data structure or quick select algorithm can be used to solve this kind of task more effectively.